Sravya106/XNL-21BCE7637-LLM-1/README.md

-# Stock Price Prediction with BiLSTM, Flask, and React
+# End to End Stock Price Prediction with BiLSTM, Flask, and React

 ## Overview